There can be a lot of confusion around the language we use. Simply put:

 - The automatic right for clerics to sit in the House of Lords.
 (Iran is the only other country in the world which gives clerics the automatic right to decide on laws).

 - The non-therapeutic cutting of male baby genitalia, i.e. circumcision.
 There is ample evidence that this is potentially harmful and leads to countless complications and even fatalities.
 Under UK legislation any cutting of a child for non-therapeutic reasons amounts to a serious assault.
 There is is no statutory exemption for the practice of circumcision.
 The law on assault simply isn’t enforced.
 Few statistics are kept of when things go wrong.
-That the practice of male circumcision is relatively rarely questioned reflects the extent to which religious entitlement is engrained, and the fear of challenging orthodoxies.
+The fact that the practice of male circumcision is relatively rarely questioned, despite it amounting to a serious assault, reflects the extent to which religious entitlement is engrained, and the fear of challenging orthodoxies.

 - Ritual slaughter, which by its nature risks greater suffering to animals, is a further example of a questionable practice which largely goes unchallenged.